 State Government (includes state agencies, offices, officials/regulations, cybersecurity, and elections)

-Local Government (includes local cybersecurity support, resilience authorities, land use, and bi-county agencies)
+Local Government (includes resilience authorities, land use, and bi-county agencies)

-Crimes, Corrections, Public Safety (includes cannabis policy, criminal law, criminal procedure, juvenile law, and public safety)
+Crimes, Corrections, and Public Safety (includes cannabis policy, criminal law, criminal procedure, juvenile law, and public safety)

 Courts and Civil Proceedings (includes judges and court administration, real property, and human relations)